-- Calculate the length of time an experiment will likely run based on sample size
+- Use Optimizely's Sample Size Calculator to calculate the length of time an experiment will likely run based on sample size

 The importance of sample size

 Even though you no longer need to calculate sample size as an experiment runs, you should understand why it's important to have a healthy sample size when making decisions.

 A healthy sample size is at the heart of making accurate statistical conclusions and a strong motivation behind why we created Stats Engine.
 When your test has a low conversion rate for a given sample size, it means that there is not yet enough evidence to conclude that the effect you're seeing is due to a real difference between the baseline and variation instead of chance.
 In statistical terms, your test is underpowered.